_edited.png)

 A quick fix for burnout.

-At Black Girl Sabbaticals, rest is:
+At Black Girl Sabbaticals, rest is understood as:

 -